 What Packages Are Available?

-Depending on the service you choose, you may find that there are a range of different packages for you to consider.
+Depending on the service you choose, you may find that there is a range of different packages for you to consider.
 Broadband packages can include:

 It’s up to you whether you want to create a bundle of services when you purchase a broadband contract.
 However, you will usually find bundling services like this together saves a lot of money.